Shine Foundation

 About Shine Foundation:

-Founded in 1987, Shine Foundation grants wishes for those with severe physical disabilities.
+Founded in 1987, Shine Foundation grants wishes to youths aged 11-21 with severe physical disabilities.
 The charity states that young Canadians with severe physical disabilities face challenges of social isolation, financial stress, and anxiety.
-The goal of these wishes is to help youth gain confidence and feel empowered.
-Since 1987, Shine Foundation reports it has provided over 8,800 wishes.
-Charity Intelligence calculates it spent $1.2m on its programs in F2023.
+The goal of these wishes is to help youths gain confidence and feel empowered.
+Since 1987, Shine Foundation reports it has granted over 9,000 wishes.
+In 2025, it spent $1.3m on programming.

 My anchor